jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## Transparency

 The examination process should be transparent for examinees.
 Students must be able to understand their mistakes and shortcomings.
 This implies that the exam software provides ways to give feedback.
 Further, as examiners are not free of mistakes, corrections can sometimes be faulty.
 Well implemented transparency allows students to review the examiner's correction and contest against individual corrections.
 Important to mention is that every student should get the chance to review their exam.
-The digital nature of e-exams makes this degree of transparency easy to realize.
-Sharing a corrected digital copy of an exam, allows examinees to review their answers and understand their knowledgen gaps.
+The digital nature of e-exams makes this degree of transparency easy to realize [@GLM2015].
+Sharing a corrected digital copy of an exam, allows examinees to review their answers and understand their knowledge gaps.
 Contestation against specific corrections could also be processed within the exam software.

 For the requirement _2.5_, we thus find two main design principles.
 First, the examiner must be able to give feedback to answers.
 Second, this feedback must be made available to the student.

 ## Attributability, Protection of Data and Integrity

-Exam data is highly sensitive and demands high levels of information security.
+Exam data is highly sensitive and demands high levels of information security [GLM2015].
 As with any information system, fundamental information security principles apply.
 The following points prove to be of special importance.

 Exam data must be uniquely traceable to examinees.
 This can be realized by having examinees log into a user account before they can perform any action.
 Examinees either get a unique identifier in-software or a unique identifier that is provided by the testing authority.
 Any of their actions is then linked to their user id.